-Updated releases of the reference book may contain new or updated rules, conventions, standards and guidance or they may be deleted.
+Updated releases of the National Clinical Coding Standards for ICD-10 for Morbidity Coding may contain new or updated rules, conventions, standards and guidance or they may be deleted.
 In each case the updates are made in a consistent manner and are identified in the summary of changes.
-Users can also refer back to previous reference books to see how a standard and codes were applied historically.
+Users can also refer back to previous versions to see how a standard and codes were applied historically.